WVUHPC/Modern-Fortran/_episodes/11-Best-Practices.md

 ~~~
 {: .output}

-Notice that in this case we have fully consumed the stack.
+Notice that in this case, we have fully consumed the stack.
-Compilers could take decisions of moving static arrays to the heap, but even with this provisions, is very easy that multiple arrays combined could cross the limit.
+Compilers could take decisions of moving static arrays to the heap, but even with these provisions, is very easy that multiple arrays combined could cross the limit.

-Consider arrays to be always ``allocatables``, so they are allocated on the heap always.
+Consider arrays to be always ``allocatable``, so they are allocated on the heap always.

 ## Derived Types and Structures

-Beyond the variables of simple type (real, integer, character, logical, complex) new data types can be created by grouping them into a derived types.
+Beyond the variables of a simple type (real, integer, character, logical, complex) new data types can be created by grouping them into a derived type.
 Derived types can also include other derived types
-Arrays can also be included both static and allocatables.
+Arrays can also be included in both static and allocatable.
 Structures can be made allocatable.

 Consider this example that shows the use of *derived types* and its instances called *structures* (``example_13.f90``).